SICPDistilled/website/views/section/2-data-abstraction.md

 Pairs offer a natural way to complete the rational-number system.
 Simply represent a rational number as a pair of two integers: a numerator and a denominator.
-Then make-rat , numer , and denom are readily implemented as follows:
+Then `make-rat`, `numer` and `denom` are readily implemented as follows:

 ```clojure
 (defn make-rat [n d]